 IELTS: 6.5

 Others: Candidate applicants must not be receiving nor planning to receive another scholarship during the program.

-→(修正) Officers from Ministry of Federal Affairs and General Administration and provincial governments are highly encouraged to apply this course.
+Officials from Ministry of Federal Affairs and General Administration and provincial governments are highly encouraged to apply this course.
 Candidate applicants must not be receiving nor planning to receive another scholarship during the program.

 8. Admissions